ansible/dispatcherd/README.md

 #### Two nodes in background

-The following will start up postgres, then start up 2 dispatcher services.
+The following will start up postgres, then start up 2 dispatcherd services.
 It should take a few seconds, mainly waiting for postgres.

 ```